fletch3555/LaraMake/README.md

 Long      | Short | Example   | Purpose
 --------- | ----- | --------- | -------
 `--defer` | `-d`  | `--defer` | Set `$defer` to defer loading of the Provider.

+## Contributing

+If there are any options you wish Laravel had and would like added here, please [create an issue through Github](https://github.com/fletch3555/LaraMake/issues/new).

+If you wish to work on adding new options, I welcome Pull Requests, but only after discussion in an issue first.

+## Licensing

+Much like the Laravel Framework, this package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).